Akshint0407/NeuroScan-AI/README.md

 - Pranav

 ## 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License - see the [LICENSE](License.txt) file for details.

 ## 🤝 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.